 Before heading into the backcountry, make sure the complete GPX file has transferred to your unit.
-Some Garmin units struggle with the longer routes that are published on this site, so you may need to chop these into shorter portions and reduce its amount of points, using a program like Ride With GPS, Garmin Basecamp, or Topofusion.
-We’ve never had this issue with the Gaia GPS app.
-To confirm the file or files have been uploaded into your GPS as expected, check that the distance tallies with the info on the site, with the start and end points that you’re expecting.
+We’ve never had an issue with smartphone apps but have noticed that some Garmin units struggle with the longer routes that are published on this site.
+To confirm the file has been uploaded into your GPS as expected, check that the distance tallies with the info on the site, with the start and end points that you’re expecting.
 And zoom in to make sure all the details are there and you have a relatively ‘smooth’ route, devoid of long straight lines.

-If you subscribe to RWGPS’s Basic package, you can chop up longer routes into more Garmin-friendly portions – and keep those all-important Waypoints/POIs – by highlighting the relevant section of the route, clicking on the ‘Trim Ends’ function with the Edit command (below the map), and Saving as New with an updated name/number.
+If you subscribe to RWGPS’s Basic package, other options including chopping up longer routes into more Garmin-friendly portions – and keep those all-important Waypoints/POIs – by highlighting the relevant section of the route, clicking on the ‘Trim Ends’ function with the Edit command (below the map), and Saving as New with an updated name/number.

 READING THE FINE PRINT